SenseiDeElite/chromium-policies.json/README.md

-### 🟩  chromium-policies.json
+### 🟩  Chromium policies.json

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`chromium-policies.json` is a **hardened policy template** for Chromium-based browsers, built to maximise privacy and security, strip telemetry, and tighten the attack surface — with the goal of preserving usability wherever possible (though some breakage is expected).
+Chromium `policies.json` is a **hardened policy template** for Chromium-based browsers, built to maximise privacy and security, strip telemetry, and tighten the attack surface — with the goal of preserving usability wherever possible (though some breakage is expected).

 Unlike browser extensions or experimental flags, Chromium policies are enforced at the system level and apply to all profiles.
 This project takes that mechanism and applies it to the same problems that [arkenfox/user.js](https://github.com/arkenfox/user.js) solves for Firefox — but for Google's Chromium.
 It draws similar inspiration from [ungoogled-software/ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium), achieving comparable hardening through enforced local policies rather than a custom build.